siderolabs/talos/website/content/docs/v0.15/Guides/system-extensions.md

 title: "System Extensions"
 ---

-System extensions allow extending Talos root filesystem, which enables a set of different features, including custom container runtimes, additional firmware, etc.
+System extensions allow extending the Talos root filesystem, which enables a variety of features, such as including custom container runtimes, loading additional firmware, etc.

-System extensions are only activated during Talos installation (or upgrade), and with system extensions installed, Talos root filesystem is still immutable and read-only.
+System extensions are only activated during the installation or upgrade of Talos Linux.
+With system extensions installed, the Talos root filesystem is still immutable and read-only.

 ## Configuration